 Most famously referred to as the "stalk enlarger", it is also a prized natural herbal remedy for eliminating male erectile dysfunction.

 Extracts of this potent herb, however, are not like anabolic steroids or to be used as a type of drug.
-They rather work in a powerful yet gentle way to fortify both Yang and Yin deficiencies, a feature which promotes the optimal functioning of the reproductive organs and glands.
+They work rather in a powerful yet gentle way to fortify both Yang and Yin deficiencies, a feature which promotes the optimal functioning of the reproductive organs and glands.
 This quality has been studied, in some Asian scientific research, to encourage androgen-like effects that can increase sex hormones, like testosterone.

 The primary active chemical constituents found in cistanche stem are phenylethanoid glycosides (PhGs) and saponins, notably acteoside, echinacoside and cistanosides.